IsaacIndex/webdocs-mcp-server/README.md

 }
 ```
 The server fetches the URL and returns all links found on the page.
+- Relative paths are converted to absolute URLs based on the provided page.
 - **Response**: List of all links found on the page

 #### Download PDFs